styled-components/styled-components/README.md

 ## Code completions and error reporting

-Along with sytnax highlighting, you can install the [TypeScript styled plugin](https://github.com/Microsoft/typescript-styled-plugin) to get error reporting and code completeion for styled components in your editor.
+Along with syntax highlighting, you can install the [TypeScript styled plugin](https://github.com/Microsoft/typescript-styled-plugin) to get error reporting and code completion for styled components in your editor.
 The plugin supports styled components in both JavaScript and TypeScript files, and works in Visual Studio Code, Sublime, and Atom.

 ## Built with `styled-components`